 Similarly, if two people with the same complexion went to the beach, but one went at noon and the other went at 4 p.m., the person who went earlier would burn in a shorter amount of time.
 This is due to the simple fact that the sun's rays are stronger between the hours of 10 a.m. and 4 p.m. [source: Web MD].
 Aside from complexion and the time of day you spend in the sun, there are several other factors that will affect how long it takes you to get a sunburn.
 They include your diet, your age, the amount of cloud cover in the sky and many more.

 Despite several factors, however, most unprotected skin types can burn in minutes, especially when the UV Index Scale is high [Environmental Protection Agency].
 It's never a good idea to spend time in the sun without protection.
 Wearing sunscreen will not only help prevent skin cancer, but it will also keep your skin looking healthy and young.
-It doesn't take much to get a sunburn, so see the links on the next page for lots more information.
+It doesn't take much to get a sunburn, so see the links below for lots more information.

 - Environmental Protection Agency.
 "UV Index Scale."
 May 15, 2009.
 (Aug.
 15, 2009) http://epa.gov/sunwise/uviscale.html

 - Rudis, Jacquelyn.
 "True or False: Dark-skinned People Don't Need Sunscreen."
 The Doctors of USC.
 Sept.
 2006.
 (Aug.
 15, 2009)http://www.doctorsofusc.com/condition/document/157004

 - Tymn, Mike.
 "Mile Trivia."
 Running Times.
 May 2004.
 (Aug.
 15, 2009)http://runningtimes.com/Article.aspx?ArticleID=6385